chapmanjacobd/hn_mining/README.md

 pip install xklb
 wget https://github.com/chapmanjacobd/hn_mining/raw/main/hackernews.tw.db.zst
 unzstd hackernews.tw.db.zst

-library watch hackernews.tw.db --random library optimize hackernews.tw.db  # optional: this will build an fts index
+library watch hackernews.tw.db --random
 ```

 I had to remove some records so that the file would fit in GitHub :mr_burns.jp2000: See [HN.tw on Github](#hackernews-tubewatch-database-on-github) for details.